 Sphero's R2-D2 is perhaps bigger than you'd imagine and considerably larger than BB-8 (the picture at the end of the page shows the two together).
 They're not quite the right scale if you're comparing them to their relative sizes in the films (we now wish BB-8 was a bit bigger), but the size of R2-D2 means you can appreciate the detail that's gone into it.

 This R2 unit sits at 17cm high and runs on little rubber tracks to get around.
 The head rotates 360 degrees and includes the little red and blue flashing light, plus there's lots of nice attention to detail in the design when you get close up, such as the hydraulic pipes on R2's feet made of flexible rubber rather than just moulded plastic.
 It takes a few hours to charge up and a full charge lasts around 60 minutes.

 Like all Sphero products, the quality of R2-D2 is top notch.
 The finish is excellent and it has a good weight to it.
-You get the impression it's a toy designed to last, which goes some way to explaining its not inconsiderable price (it retails at £130 but is cheaper on Amazon).
+You get the impression it's a toy designed to last, which goes some way to explaining its not inconsiderable price.
 It's really simple to set up too.
 Charge it for a few hours, download the Sphero app to your phone, then you simply connect to R2 via Bluetooth and you're away.

 The app looks good and is really simple to use.
 You can drive R2-D2 yourself - it has an impressively long Bluetooth range - and get him to perform one of the 18 pre-set actions, all from the Star Wars films.
 These include the scene where R2-D2 is first captured by the Jawas and falls over.